 Corning Museum of Glass: Glassmaking covers a wide range of interests, including art and design, technology and science, and history—the Corning traces the practice back more than 3,500 years!
 It’s a lot of ground to cover, and this is a large museum, where you can spend an entire day and still not see everything.
 The impressive glassblowing displays, extensive gallery spaces, and interactive displays regularly leave visitors awestruck, while the chance for you and your family to make your own glass—with help from the Corning’s experienced glassmakers—can’t be missed!
 Advanced tickets and reservations for activities such as glassmaking are required.

 Greek Peak Mountain Resort: Greek Peak is a large ski resort with 55 trails, six aerial lifts, two surface lifts, beginners’ slope, and more spread out across 220 skiable acres.
-The mountain also features four terrain parks and the full-service Nordic Center, with groomed cross country and snowshoe trails, and a tubing center with up to 20 lanes.
+The mountain also features three terrain parks and the full-service Nordic Center, with groomed cross country and snowshoe trails, and a tubing center with 15 lanes.
 Food and drink options, and other activities, round out the family-friendly experience at Greek Peak.

 Tug Hill (pictured): This 2,100-square-mile area between Lake Ontario and the Adirondack Mountains is heavily forested and receives the heaviest snowfall in the eastern United States.
 This makes Tug Hill an ideal spot for snowmobiling, one of the most popular winter pastimes in this lightly populated region—it’s estimated that there are only about 50 people per square mile!